hemasaivelagalet/Renix/README.md

     Commit your changes (git commit -m "Add feature").
     Push to the branch (git push origin feature-name).
     Open a Pull Request.

-License

-This project is licensed under the MIT License.
-See LICENSE for details.
-Notes

 For deployment, consider hosting the chatbot on platforms like Heroku, AWS, or Google Cloud, which support FastAPI applications.
 Gradio also offers a quick deployment option using Gradio’s shareable links if you’re running the chatbot locally.